cmse802/CMSE401Project/README.md

 222222222222222222222222222222222222222222222222222222222222222222
 ==================================================================
-To install the necissary requirements, run the following commands
+To install the necissary requirements, run the following commands (the commands can also be run using ./installScript.sh that is in my github.
+It will create a projectFolder wherever the working directory is)

 module load python